 You arrived in Vilnius… took a taxi to your hotel or hostel… You checked in, took a nap… And now what?
-If you are one of those lazy travelers who forgot to plan your first day in Vilnius, don’t worry!
+If you are one of those travelers who forgot to plan your first day in Vilnius, don’t worry!
 We are here to help you!

 So if your time here is limited, here we offer TOP 5 things to do in Vilnius ☺

 Vilnius free walking tour

 We have been running this tour since 2009.
 During those years we squeezed most of the highlights of Vilnius old town, Užupis (a district of artists) and stories from local peoples’ lives into approximately 2 – 2,5 hours walk.
-It will give you a great introduction to the city, the local guides will tell you stories that you won’t find in guide books and later you can come back to the visited places and explore them yourself.
+It will give you a great introduction to the city, the local guides will tell you stories that you won’t find in Vilnius guide books and later you can come back to the visited places and explore them yourself.

-Vilnius free walking tour starts every day at 10 AM & 12 PM (midday) and the alternative tour starts at 3 PM from Hales Market (Pylimo g.
+Vilnius free walking tour starts every day at 10 AM & 12 PM (midday) and the free alternative walking tour starts at 3 PM from Hales Market (Pylimo g.
 58).
-The timetables might differ depending on the season, so check before coming to the meeting points ;) Look there for us with a yellow sign.
+The timetables might differ depending on the season, so check before coming to the meeting points ;) Look there for us with a yellow sign/bag or name tag.
 If you are interested to learn more about Lithuania and Vilnius, check out other tours we organise.
-Our professional guides will give you the best expereince in the city!
+Our professional guides in Vilnius will give you the best expereince in the city!